-All early boilers operated with natural draft supplied by the stack effect to meet the total draft requirement.
-However, for industrial and larger units equipped with superheaters, economizers and especially air heaters, it is not practical, or economical, to draft the entire unit only from stack induced draft.
-These units require fans in addition to the stack, in three typical types of draft, namely:
+All early boilers met the total draft requirement with the natural draft supplied by the stack effect.
+However, for industrial and larger units equipped with superheaters, economizers and especially air heaters, it is neither practical, nor economical, to draft the entire unit from stack induced draft only.
+These units require fans in addition to the stack in three typical types of draft, namely:

-- 1) Either the entire unit is under pressure that is supplied by a forced draft fan or, - 2) Using both induced and forced-draft fans for balanced draft operation, - 3) Combination of induced-draft fan and stack (this is not commonly operation condition).

-The required height and diameter of stacks for natural draft units depend upon the following technical factors:

-- 1) Draft loss through the boiler from the point of balanced draft to the stack entrance, - 2) Temperature of the gases entering to the stack and the temperature of the surrounding air, - 3) Required gas flow from the stack, and - 4) Barometric pressure.
+- 1. The entire unit is under pressure that is supplied by a forced draft fan or, - 2.
+Using both induced and forced-draft fans are used for balanced draft operation, - 3.
+A combination of induced-draft fan and stack is used (this is not a commonly used operation condition). - 4.
+The required height and diameter of stacks for natural draft units depend on the following technical factors: - Draft loss through the boiler from the point of balanced draft to the stack entrance; - Temperature of the gases entering to the stack and the temperature of the surrounding air; - Required gas flow from the stack; and - Barometric pressure.